 However, in today’s healthcare environment, there are many other things that demand the physician’s attention.
-The most significant one is, arguably, electronic health record (EHR) systems.
+The most significant one is, arguably, electronic health record (EHR) systems and the EHR satisfaction.

 The introduction of EHR to hospitals and clinics promised healthcare providers the ability to deliver higher quality care to patients.
 Based on existing research, that is, to an extent, true.
-Gains have been made both in terms of quality of care and organizational efficiency.
+Gains in EHR satisfaction have been made both in terms of quality of care and organizational efficiency.

 However, despite these challenges, physicians say that EHR has introduced a set of challenges of its own.
-Moreover, physicians assert that managing these challenges is time-consuming and, ultimately, takes away from their ability to satisfy patients.
+Moreover, physicians assert that managing these challenges is time-consuming and, ultimately, takes away from their ability to satisfy patients and lowers EHR satisfaction.

 It would be wrong to argue that EHR hasn’t helped healthcare organizations.
 In fact, the opposite is true for both healthcare organizations and patients alike.